theiiienrique/theiiienrique.github.io/docs/wordpress.md

 <Step>

-Place your photo in the center of the canvas and save the file as a `.jpg` or `.png` file.
+Place your photo in the center of the canvas and save the file as a JPEG or PNG file.

 </Step>